Budgeting at University 2026/27

 What makes a student bank account worth having?

 One thing above all others: the interest-free overdraft limit.
-A 0% overdraft of £1,500–£2,000 is essentially a free emergency buffer worth hundreds of pounds compared to a standard account.
-Ignore the freebies — railcards and vouchers are worth far less than a large 0% overdraft over three years.
+A 0% overdraft of £1,500 to £2,000 is essentially a free emergency buffer worth hundreds of pounds compared to a standard account.
+Ignore the freebies: railcards and vouchers are worth far less than a large 0% overdraft over three years.

 How much should I realistically budget per week?

-Outside London, most students need around £200–£280/week to cover rent, food, bills, transport, and a social life — depending on lifestyle and city.
-London adds roughly £80–£120/week to that.
-Your maintenance loan alone is unlikely to cover this; the gap is typically filled by part-time work, family support, or bursaries.
+Outside London, most students need around £200 to £280 per week to cover rent, food, bills, transport and a social life.
+London adds roughly £80 to £120 per week.
+Your maintenance loan alone is unlikely to cover this: the gap is typically filled by part-time work, family contributions or bursaries.

 Is it worth having a side hustle as a student?

-Yes — but the best ones are those that fit around your schedule rather than dominating it.
-Selling things you already own, tutoring in subjects you know, or monetising an existing skill or hobby can add £100–£400/month with minimal disruption to your studies.
-Avoid any "opportunity" that requires upfront investment or recruitment of others.
+Yes, but the best ones fit around your schedule rather than dominating it.
+Tutoring, selling things you own or monetising an existing skill can add £100 to £400 per month with minimal disruption to your studies.
+Avoid any opportunity that requires upfront investment or recruitment of others.

 The student money reality check

-Average student living costs outside London are around £1,100–£1,200 per month.
-That's a gap of £400–£600 a month that the maintenance loan simply doesn't cover — and which most students fill through part-time work, family contributions, bursaries, or a combination of all three.
+Average student living costs outside London are around £1,100 to £1,200 per month.
+That is a gap of £400 to £600 a month that the maintenance loan simply does not cover, and which most students fill through part-time work, family contributions, bursaries, or a combination of all three.

 None of this means university is unaffordable.
 It means going in with a realistic picture of your income and outgoings is essential.
-Students who struggle financially are rarely doing so because they're irresponsible with money — they're often just working with an unrealistic mental model of what they have to spend.
-This guide is about fixing that.
+Students who struggle financially are rarely doing so because they are irresponsible with money: they are often just working with an unrealistic mental model of what they have to spend.

 Where the money actually goes

-These figures are based on average student spending data for a student living away from home in a mid-cost UK city (not London).
-London students typically spend 25–35% more overall, with housing accounting for the largest difference.
+Based on average student spending data for a student living away from home in a mid-cost UK city.
+London students typically spend 25 to 35% more overall, with housing accounting for the largest difference.

-The single biggest outgoing by far.
-University halls typically run £500–£650/month including bills.
-Private rented rooms range from £430 in lower-cost cities to £700+ in Bristol, Edinburgh, or Manchester.
-London adds another £200–£400/month.
-Lock this in early — rent is the one cost you can lock in before term starts.
+The single biggest outgoing.
+University halls typically run £500 to £650 per month including bills.
+Private rented rooms range from £430 in lower-cost cities to £700 and above in Bristol, Edinburgh or Manchester.
+Lock this in early: rent is the one cost you can fix before term starts.

-Weekly grocery shops of £25–£40 are realistic for one person cooking at home.
+Weekly grocery shops of £25 to £40 are realistic for one person cooking at home.
 The variance comes from how often you eat out or order delivery.
 A single Deliveroo order can cost as much as three home-cooked meals.
 Food is the biggest discretionary variable in most student budgets.

-In private rented accommodation, you'll typically split gas, electricity, broadband, and water with housemates.
-Budget £50–£80/person.
-Add a SIM-only phone contract (£8–£15/month for a good deal) and subscriptions.
-Many halls include bills in the rent — check before assuming.
+In private rented accommodation, you will typically split gas, electricity, broadband and water with housemates.
+Budget £50 to £80 per person.
+Add a SIM-only phone contract (£8 to £15 per month) and subscriptions.
+Many halls include bills in the rent: check before assuming.

 Highly variable and entirely up to you.
-Nights out in a university city can cost £30–£60 in a single evening once you include drinks, entry, and late-night food.
-There's no judgement here — but it's worth knowing exactly what you're spending, so the choice is deliberate rather than accidental.
+Nights out in a university city can cost £30 to £60 in a single evening once you include drinks, entry and late-night food.
+The key is knowing exactly what you are spending so the choice is deliberate rather than accidental.

 If you live close to campus, transport can be near-zero.
-Bus and metro passes vary significantly by city — always check for student discounts.
-A 16–25 Railcard (£35/year) saves a third on rail fares and pays for itself on a single return journey.
+Bus and metro passes vary significantly by city: always check for student discounts.
+A 16 to 25 Railcard (£35 per year) saves a third on rail fares and pays for itself on a single return journey.
 Most students underestimate this category.

 How to budget your maintenance loan

-You don't need a complex system.
-You need a system you'll actually use.
+You do not need a complex system.
+You need a system you will actually use.
 These are the three approaches that work best for students, in order of simplicity.

 The weekly envelope method (simplest)

 On the day your maintenance loan arrives: subtract your rent for the term.
-Subtract any other fixed costs (phone, subscriptions, etc.).
-Divide what's left by the number of weeks in the term.
-That's your weekly spending money.
-Transfer each week's allowance to a separate pot or account on Monday morning and don't dip into next week's early.
+Subtract any other fixed costs (phone, subscriptions).
+Divide what is left by the number of weeks in the term.
+That is your weekly spending money.
+Transfer each week's allowance to a separate pot or account on Monday morning and do not dip into next week's early.
 Nothing more complicated than this is necessary for most students.

 The 50/30/20 rule (slightly more structured)

-A widely-used personal finance framework adapted for students: allocate roughly 50% of your budget to needs (rent, food, bills, transport), 30% to wants (socialising, clothes, takeaways, subscriptions), and 20% to a buffer — either a small savings pot or your overdraft backstop.
+Allocate roughly 50% of your budget to needs (rent, food, bills, transport), 30% to wants (socialising, clothes, takeaways, subscriptions) and 20% to a buffer: either a small savings pot or your overdraft backstop.
 The exact percentages matter less than the principle: needs first, wants second, always keep something in reserve.

 Zero-based budgeting (for those who want full control)

 Each term, assign every pound of your income a job on paper before you spend any of it.
 Rent: £X. Groceries: £X. Going out: £X. Everything is allocated until you reach zero unassigned income.
-Nothing is spent on a whim because there's no "leftover" pot — it's all been designated.
+Nothing is spent on a whim because there is no "leftover" pot: it is all been designated.
 This takes 30 minutes at the start of each term and is the most powerful method, though it requires the most discipline to set up.

 Choosing a student bank account

-Every major UK bank offers a dedicated student account, and the competition for your custom is fierce.
-The right account saves you real money — primarily through its interest-free overdraft.
-Here's what to look for and how the main options compare.
+Every major UK bank offers a dedicated student account and the competition for your custom is fierce.
+The right account saves you real money, primarily through its interest-free overdraft.
+Here is what to look for and how the main options compare.

 - Overdraft